PCOS: From symptoms to self-advocacy. Get the handbook

 Also remember that your body has only just begun revving up progesterone production.
 So the amount of progesterone in your system at this stage may not cause any noticeable symptoms for another week or so.

-Aside from symptoms, another common question that pops up at the start of the two week wait is: When can I expect the fertilized egg to implant?
+Aside from symptoms, another common question that pops up at the start of the two-week wait is: When can I expect the fertilized egg to implant?
 Learn more about this next!

-Can implantation happen at 1 DPO?
+Can Implantation Happen at 1 DPO?

-No, 1 DPO is too early for implantation.
 Remember, at only 1 day after ovulation, it’s possible that even fertilization hasn’t happened yet.

 And even if you have a fertilized egg already, it’s still making its journey to your uterus (which takes about 5 – 6 days).

-when does implantation occur
+When does implantation occur?

 This means that the implantation window only begins around 6 DPO.
 (For most women who become pregnant, implantation happens between 8 – 10 DPO.)